-- predisposing factors,
+- Predisposing factors,

-- enabling factors,
+- Enabling factors,

-- precipitating factors and
+- Precipitating factors, and

-- reinforcing factors.
+- Reinforcing factors.

 Bradford Hill Criteria

 Austin Bradford Hill in 1965 introduced a certain criteria to provide evidence for the causal relationship between a presumed cause and an observed effect.
-This criteria is used in public health research processes.
-It is helpful in epidemic research process by addressing different areas involved.
+This criterion is used in public health research processes.
+It is helpful in the epidemic research process by addressing different areas involved.
 There are nine principles of Bradford Hill criteria given as follows: